-Student Name: Date: Faculty: Course: Most recent exam score, you have received poi At this point in the course, you have received p nts from a total of points from a total of In order to be successful in this course and progress through 77%. gh the nursing program, you will need to obtain at least a Please make an appointment to meet with your instructor(document with you.
-Your score reflects that you need add preparedness.
-Please select the appropriate reason(s) as to ☐ Inadequate exam preparation ☐ Poor test-taking skills ☐ Lack of understanding of material ☐ Personal distractions ☐ Other ditional assistance or changes to your academic Suggested actions for improvement will be discussed d uring your grade advisement meeting: Review current study practices and current resour □ Join a student study group □ Obtain additional reference material from the resour □ Complete related Evolve case studies / RN clie □ Attend all scheduled review sessions for the resource □ Assess work / home schedule to allow adequate □ Quizzes / test questions nursing faculty ent reviews emainder of the semester Review test-taking material □ Review test-taking strategies from the textboo □ Review test-taking strategies from the Evolve Meet with the instructor(s) of the course to discus include but are not limited to: □ Seek tutoring □ Seek counseling/learning assessment □ Modify work schedule to accommodate more □ Seek a health care related job to gain needed e □ Contact Director of Nursing or Coordinator fo □ Other: exposure to nursing skills or specialized guidance Student Signature: Faculty Signature: Advisement Date:
+Student Name: Date: Faculty: Course Most re At this j cent exam score: you have receivedoint in the course: you have received points from a total of · · In order to be successful in this course and progress thro ugh the nursing program, you will need to obtain at least a 77%. with thi ake an appointment to meet with your instructors first section filled out with you.
+Your score repreparedness.
+Please select the appropriate reasons. eflects that you need additional ass sistance or changes to your ☐ Inadequate exam preparation ☐ Poor test-taking skills ☐ Lack of understanding of material ☐ Personal distractions ☐ Other ed actions for improvement (below) will be di scussed during your grade advis ement meeting: ement meeting.
+Recommendations for study practices and resour Participate in a study group Obtain additional reference material from the Complete related Evolve case studies/RN path Attend all scheduled review sessions for the Assess/modify work / home schedule to allow Review test-taking strategies from the Evolve Review test-taking strategies from the Evolve e nursing faculty tient reviews/EAQs/Sherpath remainder of the semester w adequate time to study gies for Test Success textbook Meet with the program coordinator or Director to Options may include, but are not limited to: ☐ Seek counseling/learning assessment ☐ Seek a health care related job to gain needed is point in the semester. ☐ Other: Recommended Remediation Plan: Complete the recommended remediation with h a score of 80% or higher: Due prior to final exam.
+Student Signature: Signature: ent Date: September, 2017 Reviewed: May, 2018 Reviewed/Revised: May, 2023